campus-jampus/campus-jampus/README.md

 **Team**
 Kendal Oya
   Discover Page
+  Register User Page
   Will be working on the Sample Data

 Tevin Takata
   Created the Admin User and Role
+  Register User Functionality
   Will be working on Admin Permissions

 Nick Takamatsu
   Redesigned the Sign Out Page
   Edit Profile Page
   Will be working on the Edit Profile Function